Wedding at Cana

 The wedding at Cana (also called the marriage at Cana, wedding feast at Cana or marriage feast at Cana) is a story in the Gospel of John at which the first miracle attributed to Jesus takes place.

 In the Gospel account, Jesus, his mother and his disciples are invited to a wedding at Cana in Galilee.
 When his mother notices that the wine (οἶνος) has run out, Jesus delivers a sign of his divinity by turning water into wine at her request.
-The location of Cana has been subject to debate among biblical scholars and archaeologists; several villages in Galilee are possible candidates.
+The location of Cana has been subject to debate among biblical scholars and archaeologists.
+Several villages in Galilee are possible candidates as the original location of the wedding.

-The account is taken as evidence of Jesus' approval of marriage and earthly celebrations.
-It has now been used as an argument against teetotalism.
-Grape juice was called wine in Isaiah 16:10 and Jeremiah 48:33, but Leviticus 10:9 was the alcoholic type of wine.
+The account is taken as evidence of Jesus's approval of marriage and earthly celebrations.
+It has been used as an argument against teetotalism.